Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 FYI - This `dev` branch did not work for my case, so instead I switched back `main` to make it easier when I start deploying the sparta app.

 - Select `GitHub Hook Trigger` which we setup earlier.

+- Create a webhook in the `settings` of the GitHub repo in `main` branch, `delete` the previous webhooks used and create a new one.
+- Copy the Jenkins URL IP address but add `/github-webhook/` to initiate the webhook.
+- Add the `pub key` as you would copy and paste it from the git bash terminal.
+- Choose `application/json` and save.

 <h3>Step 4</h3>